Super Mario Galaxy: Development

-The concept for Super Mario Galaxys gameplay originated from ideas taken from Super Mario 128, a technology demonstration shown at Nintendo Space World in 2000 to exemplify the processing power of the GameCube.
+The principles for Super Mario Galaxys gameplay originated from ideas taken from Super Mario 128, which was later shown as a technology demonstration at Nintendo Space World in 2000 to exemplify the processing power of the GameCube.
 The demonstration's director (and future director of Super Mario Galaxy), Yoshiaki Koizumi, desired that one of its distinguishing features, spherical-based platforms, should be used in a future game, but was held back in belief that such a feature would be impossible for technical reasons.
-Super Mario creator Shigeru Miyamoto suggested to work on the next large-scale Mario game after Nintendo EAD Tokyo finished development on Donkey Kong Jungle Beat in late 2004, pushing for the spherical platform concept to be realised.
-A prototype of the game's physics system took three months to build, where it was decided that the game's use of spherical platforms would best be suited to planetoids in an outer space environment, with the concept of gravity as a major feature.
+After the release of Super Mario Sunshine in late 2002, Miyamoto asserted that the game was unrelated to Super Mario 128 but instead a continuation of Super Mario 64, not a proper successor that built on the concepts it introduced.
+Koizumi later regretted preparing different camera modes that the players can choose from, since it became a burden to decide on the camera angle before going into gameplay.
+In mid-2003, before the newly-formed Nintendo EAD Tokyo started work on Donkey Kong Jungle Beat, a staff member was interested in combining their skills as a team to make the next Super Mario game, to which Koizumi later agreed after their experience of working on Jungle Beat together.
+Miyamoto suggested to work on the next large-scale Mario game after Nintendo EAD Tokyo finished development on Donkey Kong Jungle Beat in late 2004, pushing for the spherical platform concept to be realised.

+In 2005, Koizumi prepared documents for the game–which was under the working title of Super Mario Revolution–for the Wii, which was still under development at the time.
+Adapting their knowledge of the Super Mario 128 project and their experience of working together on Jungle Beat, the game was set to be a 3D action platformer with Mario running around spherical worlds–which provided their own centers of gravity to prevent Mario from falling off the edge.
+If he kept moving forward in one direction, he would return to his starting position, limiting the player's chances of getting lost.
+After the project was greenlit by Nintendo's executives, Koizumi spent three months creating a small prototype with a few EAD Tokyo employees to share with Miyamoto for his feedback, setting a pattern where he would be the first one to playtest all of the game's builds.
 During development, the designers would often exchange ideas with Miyamoto from his office in Kyoto, where he would make suggestions to the game design.
 According to Koizumi, many ideas were conceived before development of the Wii console itself begun.